-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
-Property tax exemptions let you exclude the value added by your solar system when you calculate how much property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
+Property tax exemptions allow you to ignore the value added by your solar system when calculating how much property tax you need to pay on your house.

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost — for panels, equipment, labor and accessories — although it may range from 26-30%, depending on when your solar project was undertaken.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost — for panels, equipment, labor and accessories — although the percentage may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Wesley Chapel solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Wesley Chapel solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.